Skip navigation links

 Prof. Leonardo Chiesi

-The course on Urban sociology presents a sociological approach to architecture, planning and design.
-It aims to develop the sensitivity of architects towards the multifaceted relationship between their intentions and the interpretations of those intentions by the final users/inhabitants of what they design.
+The course on Urban Sociology presents a sociological approach to architecture, planning and design.
+It aims to develop architects' sensitivity towards the multifaceted relationship between their intentions and the interpretations of those intentions by the final users/inhabitants of what they design.
 The course has both a theoretical and a methodological approach.
-Students are first introduced to a set of concepts related to sociology and other social sciences and to a theoretical framework concerning the relationship between people, space and the city.
-The course presents a wide range of research tools to study what people do to and with architecture: interviews, direct observation, video and photography, shadowing, mental maps, etc. The course promotes the active involvement of students through class discussions, group work and fieldwork to practice empirical research methods.
+Students are first introduced to sociology and other social sciences concepts and a theoretical framework concerning the relationship between people, space, and the city.
+The course presents various research tools to study what people do to and with architecture: interviews, direct observation, video and photography, shadowing, mental maps, etc. The course promotes the active involvement of students through class discussions, group work and fieldwork to practice empirical research methods.

 SECOND YEAR, FIRST SEMESTER